Bid to trace lost Robert Louis Stevenson manuscripts

 Stevenson's unpublished article 'How Books Have to be Written' was submitted to a boys' magazine early in the author's career.

-It was found in the Syracuse University Library archive recently.'Clear eyes'
+It was found in the Syracuse University Library archive recently.

 Dr Scott Hames, from Stirling University's English department said: "It's an interesting moment for Stevenson.